rvaiya/warpd/man.md

 Developing facility with the scroll and oneshot mouse buttons is key to achieving this.
-For example, if you happen to have two documents open and wish to switch between them, you can simply type _x fx_ (where _fx_ is a hint) if normal mode is active.
+For example, if you happen to have two documents open and wish to switch between them, you can simply type _x fx_ (where _fx_ is a hint) if normal mode is already active.
 Scrolling can subsequently be achieved using _e_ and _r_.
 Once you finally wish to type something, you can do _x fx n_ to focus on the UI element, click, and exit.